EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * UAD_2 = bstr containing opaque unprotected application data

-   Note that 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet.
-If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : kid_value }, only the bstr kid_value is conveyed in the plaintext.
+    where signature is taken from the COSE_Sign1 object and ID_CRED_V is a COSE header_map or a bstr.
+If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : kid_value }, only kid_value is conveyed in the plaintext.
+Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet

+   COSE constructs the input to the AEAD {{RFC5116}} as follows: Key K = K_2, Nonce N = IV_2, Plaintext P = ( ID_CRED_V / kid_value, signature, ?
+UAD_2 ), and the associated data A is the CBOR encoding of [ "Encrypt0", h'', TH_2 ].

 * Encode message_2 as a sequence of CBOR encoded data items as specified in {{asym-msg2-form}}.
 CIPHERTEXT_2 is the COSE_Encrypt0 ciphertext.